Wyatt Hrudka - From Bikes to Websites - Web by Wyatt

 A new solution heat treat oven, fully installed, runs well over $100,000 with the cost to install it.

 I didn’t have the funds to purchase an oven.
 So instead, I designed and built one myself using parts from the local hardware store and McMaster-Carr.
-The total cost came in under $6,000.
-The oven worked!
-It cut our production costs significantly and brought our lead times under control.
+The total cost came in under $6,000 and it worked!
+It cut the production costs and brought lead times down significantly.
+Instead of waiting weeks for a batch of frames to get done, I was able to get a batch done in a day.

 I didn’t set out to build an oven.
 I set out to solve a problem.
 The oven was just the solution I arrived at when I refused to accept that the expensive option was the only option.